G10xy/G10xy/README.md

 Interests:  🧑🏼‍💻 CyberSecurity 🧬 Bioinformatics
 Preferred IDE: Intellij IDEA
 Preferred OS: Linux, of course!
-(Currently in love with Pop!_OS)
+(At the moment, in love with Pop!_OS)

 # 💻Tech Stack
 #### Languages